SierraSoftworks/blog/src/posts/2016-12-11-docker-swarm.md

 secrets management functionality.
 For a tool which comes "batteries included" for everything else, these are problems which really stand out - because they require actual effort to address.

-Swarm also lacks any kind of automated loadbalancer, something which Kubernetes and Rancher both provide and which greatly simplifies exposing your services.
+Swarm also lacks any kind of automated load-balancer, something which Kubernetes and Rancher both provide and which greatly simplifies exposing your services.
 This is a problem easily solved using something like [Traefik][traefik], something I have covered doing [here](/2016/12/11/traefik-on-swarm), but like the volume problem - it's something which is glaring in its absence from Swarm itself.